 (D) Awarding of funds

-(1) County boards and nonprofit corporations shall be awarded funding based upon rank order established by the department once the appropriation is available.
-The director shall inform the applicant in writing of approval or disapproval of a project.
+(1) The department shall inform the applicant in writing of approval or disapproval of a project.
 If a project is approved, the letter shall indicate the amount of state funding approved, subject to favorable fund release action by the controlling board.

 (a) Fifteen years from the date of the agreement; or